akhileshwarreddy1706/Image2Image-Text2Image-video-generation-for-FAU-Engineering/README.md

 Outputs for Weeks 2–5 are stored under `results/` and regenerate deterministically.

 ### ✔ Reproducibility
 All generation runs **offline**, no API keys required.
-A TA can reproduce everything using only `requirements.txt`.
+We can reproduce everything using only `requirements.txt`.

 ### ✔ Demo Video
 A 10–20 minute walkthrough accompanies this project (`demo_video_script.md`).